adaptiveprotocols/adaptiveprotocols.github.io/careers/linux-engineer.md

 The right person would have a deep understanding of Linux OS and have a  love for it.
 You know how to create threads, multithreading models and could be building up to be an expert in the Linux community who is programming in various Linux Operating Systems.

 ### Basic Qualifications
-* BA/BS in Computer Engineering or Science, Electrical Engineering or related discipline, or equivalent work experience.
+* BA/BS or MS in Computer Engineering or Computer Science or related discipline
-* At least 2 years of industry experience kernel hacking or firmware development or embedded software development.
-* Experience using the typical Linux toolbox of open source software and management tools: how to create threads, multithreading models and experienced with programing in Linux OS
+* Professional experience programming OOP languages on Linux OS- Java Preferred.
 * Skilled in C

-### Preferred Qualifications
-* Experience in developing Linux modules, baremetal software, firmware, bootloaders, board bringups.
-* MS in Computer Science or Engineering.
+* Experience using the typical Linux toolbox of open-source software and management tools: how to create threads, multithreading models and experienced with programing in Linux OS
-* Industry experience focused on Linux with extensive embedded, device emulation, virtualization, and/or kernel experience, storage drivers, low level networking software.
+* Industry experience focused on Linux with extensive experience with storage drivers and low-level networking software
+* Knowledge of Linux file system APIs, operating system related resources APIs, native experience on operating systems level.
 * Experience with distributed systems architecture and related technologies.

 ### Daily Life
 Collaborating, Mentoring and Designing award winning solutions.
 Each day can be different working with cross functional teams to deliver solutions for clients.
 You will be exposed to new technologies and be able to grow in an environment that isn’t micromanaged while propelling your professional growth.

-### Why?
+### Benefits
 The compensation plan includes a competitive base salary, bonuses as well as a comprehensive benefits package.
 You will also be eligible for our employee Phantom Stock Option Plan.

 We are an equal opportunity employer and value diversity.
 All employment is decided on the basis of qualifications, merit and business need.